-Using the minimum subjectively experience difference to determine the SESOI only works for certain research questions.
-Effect sizes that are too small to be subjectively deemed meaningful by individuals may still be important, and researchers can determine the SESOI based on other criteria (such as a cost-benefit analysis, or effect sizes that are theoretically predicted).
-However, the proposed anchor-based approach may be quite suitable for researchers who are interested in effects that are subjectively experienced and considered meaningful.

 There are several possible limitations of the usefulness of the GRoC anchor-based method (see, King, 2011; Walters & Brazier, 2003; Wright et al., 2012).
+First, sometimes effect sizes that are too small to be subjectively deemed meaningful by individuals may still be important, and researchers should determine the SESOI based on other criteria (such as a cost-benefit analysis, or effect sizes that are theoretically predicted).
+The proposed anchor-based approach is primarily suitable for researchers who are interested in effects that are subjectively experienced and considered meaningful.

-First, people’s retrospective responses on the GRoC question may more strongly reflect their present state than their change over time (Norman et al., 1997; Wright et al., 2012), while responses on the GRoC question should correlate with their change scores (Cella et al., 2002).
+Second, people’s retrospective responses on the GRoC question may more strongly reflect their present state than their change over time (Norman et al., 1997; Wright et al., 2012), while responses on the GRoC question should correlate with their change scores (Cella et al., 2002).
 In our data, people’s responses on the GRoC question were more strongly correlated with change scores (PA: r = .47; NA: r = .42) than with T2 present state scores (PA: r = .37, rdif = 0.10, 95% CI [0.04; 0.16], NA: r = .27, rdif = 0.14, 95% CI [.07; 0.22]; Zou, 2007).
 According to Norman et al. (1997), responses on the GRoC should correlate equally with T1 and T2 scores—GRoC ratings which correlate more strongly with T2 scores than with T1 scores indicate that participants are basing their ratings of change more on their present state.
-In our data, ratings on the GRoC were far less strongly correlated with T1 scores (PA: r = -.002; NA: r = -.10) than with T2 scores.
+In our data, ratings on the GRoC were far less strongly correlated with T1 scores (PA: r = -.004; NA: r = -.10) than with T2 scores.

-Second, an interesting question for future research is whether the scores of those who report a little change in the positive and negative direction should be combined into a single estimate, or whether both estimates should be reported separately.
+There are interesting psychometric questions for future research if researchers adopt anchor-based methods.
+One question already raised is whether the scores of those who report a little change in the positive and negative direction should be combined into a single estimate, or whether both estimates should be reported separately.
 We believe the assumption that change scores and standard deviations in the two directions are equivalent requires empirical support before scores can be combined.
 Some researchers calculate the minimum subjectively experienced difference separately for those who improve and those who worsen (e.g., Angst, Aeschlimann, & Stucki, 2001).
 Our results suggest that, for the positive affect dimension of the PANAS, the subgroup of participants who indicated feeling a little more positive had a mean change in positive affect that was considerably lower, in absolute value, than those who said they felt a little less positive.
-However, the mean difference between those who felt the same and those felt a little more positive (Mdiff = 0.26, CI95% [0.16, 0.35]) and the mean difference between those who felt the same and those who felt a little less positive (Mdiff = 0.40, CI95% [0.18, 0.58]) had confidence intervals that shared considerable overlap suggesting that the little less and little more groups were somewhat symmetric around the same group.
-We thus believe that we are justified in combining the little less and little more groups to produce a single estimate.
+We believe this is also the best approach for changes in affect as measured by the PANAS due to the asymmetry in responses.
+Additional future questions concern the reliability of the typical single item global change question (versus a multiple item anchor), and exploring context effects and individual differences in the minimum subjectively experienced difference.

 To conclude, we believe that the GRoC method holds promise as one possible approach to estimate the minimum subjectively experienced difference for a variety of psychological measures.
-Researchers can use these estimates to justify a smallest effect size of interest and interpret the results of studies in meaningful ways.
-In the end, we hope researchers will think more carefully about which effects they consider meaningful.
+Researchers can use these estimates to justify a smallest effect size of interest and interpret the results of their study in relation to whether observed effects are large enough to be deemed subjectively meaningful be individuals.
+In the end, we hope anchor-based methods will help researchers to think more carefully about which effects they consider meaningful.

 Disclosures